Goodnight77/GenerativeAI_bootcamp/Intro-to-NLP-and-LLMs/README.md

 ## Installation

-**1. Install Python and Required Packages**
+**1. Install Python if you dont have it **

 Install Python and create a virtual environment using your preferred method.
 Here's an example using `venv`:

 ```bash
 python3 -m venv .venv